decko-commons/card-mods/csv_import/README.md

 You can use it to either build a web interface or to write scripts/use the console to import data.

 Install the mod in your deck by adding `gem "card-mod-csv_import"` to your deck's Gemfile.

-The first step is to describe the expected format with a CSVRow class and define what to do with the data in the `import` method.
+The first step for a csv import is to describe the expected format with a CSVRow class and define what to do with the data in the `import` method.

 Let's assume we want to import a csv file with animals that looks like this:
 ```csv